Q1: What is the ORSF?

 As part of the registration process you have the option to nominate yourself to be considered for up to seven special awards.
 If you do not nominate yourself, your project will not be considered for any special awards.
 Follow the instructions during the registration process, if you do not register for special awards you cannot ask to be judged at the event.

-Q7: What is available for lunch on Saturday?
+Q7: What is available for lunch on Friday or Saturday?

 Lunch for exhibitors is NOT PROVIDED.
 All students are encouraged to pack a lunch.
-The projects/exhibit area will be closed from 12:00-1:00 lunch hour.
+The projects/exhibit area will be closed Friday during the 12:00-1:00 lunch hour.
+On Saturday the award ceremony is 12-1pm then the event ends.

-There is a Tim Horton's in the Athletics building that will be open on the Saturday of the fair.
+There is a Tim Horton's in the Athletics building that will be open on the Friday and Saturday of the fair, but lineups for this can be long.
 For greater information about where to find food on the Carleton campus, see this list of dining services and this campus map.

 Q8: Where do I go for the fair?

-All of the ORSF will be held at the Carleton University Raven's Nest gym.
+All of the ORSF will be held at the Carleton University Raven's Nest.

 PARKING - see campus map: http://www1.carleton.ca/campus/

-Friday Night - Pay & display parking in lot 5 at Alumni Hall (Raven's Nest Gym)
+Pay & display parking in lot 5 at Alumni Hall (Raven's Nest Gym):

 Q9: I'm worried I will or did miss the registration deadline, what can I do?